-Telephone hours have increased as of 19.03.2020: The social workers can be reached 9-10.30.
+Telephone hours during 19.3-18.9.2020: The social workers can be reached 9-10.30.
 In case of emergency child protections cases, the child protections services emergency number can be reached 8-16.
 Call the switch board operators (018-5310) and ask for child protection services.
 In case of emergency child protection cases outside of business hours, call 112.

-Our clients should leave their applications and supporting documents in the post box in the stairwell (entrance through the courtyard), since the post box is emptied regularly every day.
+Our clients should leave their applications and supporting documents in the post box in the stairwell (entrance through the courtyard).
+The post box is emptied regularly every day.

-Fältarna increase their activity on social media and decrease their work in public spaces.
+Fältarna who works with youths increase their activity on social media and decrease their work in public spaces.
 Click here to read more about fältarna and their social media accounts (in Swedish).

 All courses outdoors start as planned, otherwise we will notify the course participants directly.
 Swedish as a foreign language (SFI) have taught in regular classrooms again since the 14th of May.

-Medis office is closed until further notice, but can be reached by e-mail firstname.lastname@example.org.
+Medis office can be reached by e-mail email@example.com.
 Regarding payment with health vouchers call tel.
-531 621 or e-mail email@example.com
+531 621 or e-mail firstname.lastname@example.org

 Other activities and services